Director, Media and Public Affairs

 The Portland Cement Association (PCA), founded in 1916, is the premier policy, research, education and market intelligence organization serving America’s cement manufacturers.
-PCA members represent 92 percent of U.S. cement production capacity and have facilities in all 50 states.
+PCA members represent 93 percent of U.S. cement production capacity and have facilities in all 50 states.
 The Association promotes safety, sustainability, and innovation in all aspects of construction, fosters continuous improvement in cement manufacturing and distribution, and generally promotes economic growth and sound infrastructure investment.
-For more information, visit www.cement.org.

-The Director of Media and Public Affairs will support the VP of Communications in developing and implementing multi-channel media and public affairs strategies, to build awareness of issues and events.
+The Director of Media and Public Affairs actively collaborates with member companies and PCA departments in developing and implementing multi-channel media and public affairs strategies that support the industry’s reputation and build awareness about PCA positions and priorities.
 In addition to helping manage day-to-day media relations, this person will write and edit newsletters, press releases, handle media calls, create and maintain press lists, maximize the use of social media and perform other related functions to advance the goals of the PCA membership.
 This person also will support the communications team by understanding new and emerging technology and best practices to continuously improve communication effectiveness.

 - Energetic self-starter with at least six years’ work experience in media relations, preferably on Capitol Hill or in a D.C.-based trade association, political campaign, PR firm, or other policy-intensive environment.